 MLM can be a way for a lot of women like Hosey to join the workforce.
 Many sellers are mothers who want to work from home part-time with flexible hours—a combination that is often unique to the gig economy.
 After all, at many typical American workplaces, there is little to no accessible or affordable child care, there are shoddy family work practices, and there is rampant discrimination—all of which contribute to the hope of selling successfully online.
 Some even succeed—like Hosey, Hefner, and Evans.
 But many, many more don’t.

 And though MLM can seem like a great opportunity for women to carve out a productive work life, it does nothing to change the societal structures that may have forced them in this direction in the first place.
 Worse, people often become condescending to women who attempt to work from home with the options they have left.
 Many hold a marked distaste for MLM sales encroaching on their relationships.
-“I cringe when I see another friend start up an MLM business because it feels so awkward to get invited to things and added to groups I don’t want to be in for things those friends should know I would never buy,” said Julie Cotton, a stay-at-home mother in Massachusetts, “except they want to make money so they conveniently forget.”
+“I cringe when I see another friend start up an MLM business because it feels so awkward to get invited to things and added to groups I don’t want to be in for things those friends should know I would never buy,” says Julie Cotton, a stay-at-home mother in Massachusetts, “except they want to make money so they conveniently forget.”

-“Lots of folks ask, ‘Why not buy from your friend rather than a store?’” said Audra Williams, a writer in Toronto.
+“Lots of folks ask, ‘Why not buy from your friend rather than a store?’” says Audra Williams, a writer in Toronto.
 “And the answer to me is that you don’t have a personal relationship with the store that will be impacted if you don’t like or repurchase the product.”

 Both Cotton and Williams have been added to multiple selling parties on social media.
 Neither asked to be there.
 They aren’t the only ones.

-“I’m pretty against most MLMs because I saw how my friend was taken for a ride by one,” said Elizabeth Hawksworth, a social-media coordinator in Toronto.
+“I’m pretty against most MLMs because I saw how my friend was taken for a ride by one,” says Elizabeth Hawksworth, a social-media coordinator in Toronto.
 “She had to shell out something like $1,000 to join a tech MLM a few years ago, and she never got the money back.
 The company was later taken to court for being shady.”

 Those who study business models say it’s plain to see why people should be leery of MLM operations.
-“Money has to get from the bottom to the top,” said Fitzpatrick, the consumer-rights advocate.
+“Money has to get from the bottom to the top,” says Fitzpatrick, the consumer-rights advocate.
 “If I recruited you, and you bought $100 of goods and became a distributor, $40 will go as recruiting rewards to the distributor’s chain above you.
 Of that $40, most of it goes to the top of the chain.”

 For instance, Thirty-One Gifts’ brief earnings statement acknowledges that most consultants who sell its handbags and totes will make between $183 and $1,993 annually.
-This range, however, comes only from “typical participants”—defined as sellers who are active at least five months out of the past year.
-This means those numbers skew high, because all of the sellers on the top tier making six to seven figures will be included in this average, but none of the women who signed on and couldn’t make a go of it for at least five months will be counted.
+This range, however, comes from only “typical participants”—defined as sellers who are active at least five months out of the past year.
+This means those numbers skew high because all of the sellers on the top tier making six to seven figures will be included in this average, but none of the women who signed on and couldn’t make a go of it for at least five months will be counted.
 Thirty-One Gifts did not return phone calls for comment.

 Fitzpatrick defines fraudulent MLM outfits as businesses in which “the profit of the people at the top comes from the losses of the latest recruits.”
 The numbers for Jamberry say the average sales consultant makes slightly more than $200 a month for an average of seven months out of the year.
 Still, there is little public data on how many consultants making that much sustain those numbers, or how many are new consultants who sign on, sell for a few months, and then drop out when their friends and family stop buying.
 Jamberry did not respond to an interview request.
 At Young Living, a company that sells essential oils, 94 percent of sellers are in the lowest tier.
 The average monthly income for that level is a mere $1.
 For sellers on all 10 levels, the annual average remains only $25.
 Requests for comment from Young Living went unanswered.

-“They have bought a story,” Fitzpatrick said.
+“They have bought a story,” Fitzpatrick says.
 “It’s a beautiful story, a self-indulgent story, a miraculous story—that in 2017, with all its job insecurity, there is, in America, an alternative, and that alternative is not run by Wall Street or the government.
 It’s a kind of mass hoax.
 It’s a psychological sale first, then an economical sale, and the two work together.
 The scheme tells you that the cause of the failure is not the system, but you: that you didn’t work hard enough at it.”

 We want to hear from you.
 Please email your response to firstname.lastname@example.org.